JojoT97/cse15l-lab-reports/Servers_and_Bugs.md

         }
     }
 ```
-What the changed code with the bug fix does is swap the frontside element with its backside counterpart, rather
+A symptom of the bug in the initial code is producing an output that seems to mirror the back half of the array in the front half of the array, rather then reverse the array.
-than simply replacing the frontside element with the backside element.
+What the changed code with the bug fix does is swap the frontside element with its backside counterpart, rather than simply replacing the frontside element with the backside element.
 Also, the new code does not iterate more times than half the array length.
 This is to prevent elements from being swaped back to its original position.

 ## Knowledge gained from week 3
 During week 3, i learned how to create a webserver using java.